 If a man’s home is his castle, then the yard should be his kingdom.
 Every king and his queen want a beautiful kingdom.
 Planting a few trees and shrubs and rolling out some soft green sod is nice, but you shouldn’t just plant things and hope for the best.
 Creating a kingdom takes some planning and work; and having an end result of a beautiful yard is worth the investment.
+That’s why working with a professional who is knowledgeable with details like what is sodding is a huge difference maker.

 Front and backyards are the extension of the home’s interior and often tell whether the homeowner is detail oriented, spontaneous or avant-garde.
 Some people loathe yard work and believe anything will do.
 This person will mow the grass only when necessary, keep the weeds at bay with any convenient herbicide, and maybe plant a tree or two for shade.